-UV fluorescent powder is a commonly used tool in health care and food service industries to teach how germs can spread.
+UV fluorescent powder is a commonly used tool in healthcare and food service industries to teach how germs can spread.
 We will use it in this activity to demonstrate the effectiveness of various handwashing techniques.

-- 1. The faciltator will ask for volunteers to have the powder sprinkled on their hands and then wash their hands following specific instructions:
+- 1. The faciltator will ask for volunteers to have the powder sprinkled on their hands and then wash their hands, following specific instructions:

-- Rinse hands with water only.
+- Rinse hands with water only

-- Use hand sanitizer only.
+- Use hand sanitizer only

-- · Wash hands using soap and water.
+- Wash hands using soap and water

-- 2. Darken the room or retrieve the viewing box.
+- 2. Darken the room and/or retrieve the viewing box

 - 3. Shine UV light on the hands to see the effects of the different techniques on removing the powder "germs."

-- 4. The facilitator will invite the rest of the group to apply powder to their hands and experiment with a variety of washing techniques, such as:
+- 4. The facilitator will invite the rest of the group to apply powder to their hands and experiment with a variety of washing techniques such as:

-- Washing for two seconds, five seconds, 10 seconds or 20 seconds.
+- Washing for 2 seconds, 5 seconds, 10 seconds, 20 seconds

-- Testing out various scrubbing techniques.
+- Testing out various scrubbing techniques

-- 5. Darken the room or retrieve the viewing box.
+- 5. Darken the room and/or retrieve the viewing box

 - 6. Shine UV light on the hands to see the effects of the different experiments on removing the powder "germs."

 - 7. Review the recommended handwashing technique for optimum germ removal:

-- Wet hands and apply soap.
+- Wet hands and apply soap

-- Rub hands together for 20 seconds.
+- Rub hands together for 20 seconds

-- Rinse hands.
+- Rinse hands

-- Turn off the faucet with a paper towel.
+- Turn off the faucet with a paper towel

-- Open door with a paper towel.
+- Open door with a paper towel

-- Dispose of paper towel in wastebasket.
+- Dispose of paper towel in wastebasket

-What Does it Mean for My Farm?
+What does it mean for my farm?

 - What are some examples of times when hands should be washed throughout the day on a farm? - Why do you think it's important to wash your hands before applying hand sanitizer?
-(Note: Using hand sanitizer or any kind of sanitizer is not required for a farm, but IF you choose to use one, it's important to wash hands or other surfaces first.) - Cleaning before sanitizing is important not just for hands, but also for other surfaces.
-The infographic on page 7 provides more information on cleaning using a detergent and sanitizing with ready-to-use sanitizers.
+(Note: using hand sanitizer or any kind of sanitizer is not required for a farm, but IF you choose to use one, it's important to wash hands or other surfaces first) - Cleaning before sanitizing is important not just for hands, but also for other surfaces.
+The infographic on the next page provides more information.
+On cleaning using a detergent and sanitizing with ready to use sanitizers.